-Fundraising is Easier at Scale-up When it comes to Series A/B, the second or third round of investment, 85% of the scale-ups interviewed said that this is much easier.
+Fundraising is Easier at Scale-up When it comes to Series A/B, the second or third round of investment, 85% of the scale-ups interviewed said that this is markedly different to raising seed rounds.
 There are two main reasons they cited for this: Firstly, you no longer have the pressure of proving there is a demand with early adopter customer testimonials and the product has launched or is close to launch.
 Investors can see a proven market demand.
 This can be reinforced further if the company has exceeded financial or development targets or if secured patent(s) and/or regulatory authorisation(s).
-Secondly, at scale-up it is easier to understand which kind of investor you want, based either on the amount cash needed or on conditions (exit, lifespans, etc) you are willing to accept.
+Secondly, at scale-up it is venture capital that is well-organised, based either on the amount cash needed or on conditions (exit, lifespans, etc) you are willing to accept.
 Those interviewed recommended segmenting the investment market to target the right investors.
-However, while fundraising seems to be easier while scaling up, the counterbalance is that larger amounts of money are required, reducing the number of investors interested.
+The companies interviewed also highlighted that although the investment market is better organised than Seed funding, there are less investors.
 Many of the companies interviewed highlighted the fact the larger sums often came from overseas investors with the 2nd/3rd rounds of funding not being so easily available within the UK.
 'SETsquared has provided opportunities to meet investors and high profile customers at exactly the right time for the business' Dr Olivia Champion, BioSystems Technology